eeshvardasikcm/shrota-dev/README.md

 - Shrota splash page in Google Play Store for all resolutions
   - Image resized and cropped as screenshots on Google Play Store for marketing purposes

-### shrota-dev 0.3.0
+### shrota-dev 0.3.1
 - Shrota icons in App for all resolutions
   - Full HD image creation
     - shapes and text outlined
-      - level 3 shapes and text outlined
+      - level 3 shapes and text outlined in new HD Adobe project
     - colors painted
       - color pallette copied to new HD Adobe project
   - Image converted to lower quality